westonruter/spoken-word/readme.md

 * Hit escape to pause during playback.
 * Voice preferences are persistently stored in `localStorage`, with changes synced across windows (of a given site).
 * Ability to use JS in standalone manner (such as in bookmarklet).
-* Known to work in the latest versions of Chrome, Firefox, and Safari.
+* Known to work in the latest desktop versions of Chrome, Firefox, and Safari.
+(Tested on OSX.)
+It does not work reliably in mobile/touch browsers on Android or iOS, apparently due both to the (still experimental) `speechSynthesis` API not being implemented well enough on those systems and/or programmatic range selection does not work the same way as on desktop.
+For these reasons, the functionality is disabled by default on mobile operating systems.

 [Try it out](https://westonruter.github.io/spoken-word/test/example.html) on standalone example with some test content.
 ### Theme Config ###